kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 The pre-described PoC was implemented on [this branch](https://github.com/JeremyHarisch/hydroform/tree/jobManager), and tested using [this](https://github.com/kyma-project/kyma/pull/11132) as an [example pre-job](https://github.com/JeremyHarisch/hydroform/blob/jobManager/parallel-install/pkg/jobmanager/sampleJob.go) for the `logging` component.
 In the draft implementation, the Unified Logging Library was not used, but can be used in the final implementation.

-In general, it can be said that it works in the way we want to, but with some tradeoffs.
+In general, it works in the way we want to, but with some tradeoffs.
 The mechanism was tested using a local k3d cluster, as well as on an Azure cluster provisioned by Gardener.

 #### Trade-Offs
-The jobs cannot handle every situation which will come up in the cluster, since we do not know what the setup/usage of the customer's cluster looks like (i.e. which provisioner is used, what access right the customer has, etc.), especially with regard to the access rights the user that is deploying Kyma has.
+The jobs cannot handle every situation that may come up in the cluster, because we do not know what the setup/usage of the customer's cluster looks like - for example, which provisioner is used, and especially regarding the access rights of the user  who is deploying Kyma.
 Thus, an additional migration guide will be needed in the future, as before.
-Let us show this on the [example job](https://github.com/JeremyHarisch/hydroform/blob/jobManager/parallel-install/pkg/jobmanager/sampleJob.go):
+Let us demonstrate this on the [example job](https://github.com/JeremyHarisch/hydroform/blob/jobManager/parallel-install/pkg/jobmanager/sampleJob.go):
-- The option `allowVolumeExpansion` must be set to true.
-If it's not, it should be changed, but to do this, the provided kubeconfig must have admin rights.
-Furthermore, this also needs to be allowed by the hypervisor:
+- The option `allowVolumeExpansion` must be set to `true`.
+If it's not, it must be changed.
+To do this, the provided kubeconfig must have admin rights, and the hypervisor must allow it:
    - __k3d:__ Using a local cluster to deploy Kyma on the sample job fails, since k3d is missing a plugin to expand existing volumes.

       ```